Thieso/rviz2_ortho_view_controller/README.md

-# RViz Ortho View Controller
+# RViz2 Ortho View Controller

-An RViz plugin which provides an orthographic camera view controller.
-In contrast to the default top down ortho view included in RViz, the view controller allows arbitrary orientations, as well as the ability to lock the view to a specific plane.
+An RViz2 plugin which provides an orthographic camera view controller.
+In contrast to the default top down ortho view included in RViz2, the view controller allows arbitrary orientations, as well as the ability to lock the view to a specific plane.

 ## Requirements

-* ROS Jade or Kinetic
+* ROS2 Humble

 ## Usage